jpyepez/TalosString/README.md

 5. Additional utility functions are available in the "TalosString.ck" class file.

 ## Examples:
-Please refer to [https://github.com/jpyepez/AzureTalosCAAC](Azure Talos' CAAC repository) for examples using this ChucK class.
+Please refer to [Azure Talos' CAAC repository](https://github.com/jpyepez/AzureTalosCAAC) for examples using this ChucK class.